hoffipublic/chassis/docs/index.markdown

     }
 ```

+On generating Code from above's Chassis DSL

-- You get static "Fillers" to copy recursively any object to any(!) other object (as long as the prop names and datatypes are compatible)
+- you get static "Fillers" to recursively copy any object to any(!) other object (as long as the prop names and their types are compatible)
-- Database CRUD (insert, select, update, delete) static methods to operate towards and from the RDBMS (currently only via [JetBrains exposed](https://github.com/JetBrains/Exposed){:target="_blank"})
+- database CRUD (insert, select, update, delete) static methods to operate towards and from the RDBMS (currently only via [JetBrains exposed](https://github.com/JetBrains/Exposed){:target="_blank"})
   - read all contained objects in one SQL (via JOIN)
-  - read via separate selects
+  - read via separate selects (for contained models)
 - via DSL specification of CopyBoundrys you can generate variants for each of these operations
-  - omiting subtrees or types or prop-names, or replacing them or transforming them
+  - omiting subtrees or types or prop-names, or replacing them or transforming them ...

-Your business code can (recursively &#x1F609;) concentrate on what there is to solve for business:
+Your **business code** can (recursively &#x1F609;) concentrate on what there is to solve for business:

 ```kotlin
     transaction {